BYOD (Bring Your Own Device) and what needs to be considered

-There’s so much talk in the industry at the moment about opening the doors to a flexible and more productive workforce that IT departments can often get blinded by the plethora of opportunities available to them.
+There’s so much talk in the industry at the moment about BYOD, and opening the doors to a flexible and more productive workforce, that IT departments can often get blinded by the plethora of opportunities available to them.

 However, while trends such as bring-your-own-device (BYOD) have the ability to transform the way a business operates they, like any other technology craze, need to be treated with some caution.
 Security obviously needs to be the key consideration when it comes to allowing employees to use their personal devices in the workplace.